delcck/Sample_scripts_for_BD_setup/README.md

 "Atomic Resolutioin Brownian Dynamics" (ARBD) at https://bionano.physics.illinois.edu/arbd.

 Currently, these scripts are being uploaded to this respiratory based on a finished project.
-The various paths used in each script may, thus, do not appear immediately comprehensible.
+The various paths used in each script may, thus, may not appear immediately comprehensible.

 Please cite our article at https://pubmed.ncbi.nlm.nih.gov/35025510/ if using these scripts for your system.
 Thanks. = )